NVIDIA/aistore/docs/python_sdk.md

   Defaults to "0" - return maximum number of objects.
 - `uuid` _str, optional_ - Job ID, required to get the next page of objects
 - `continuation_token` _str, optional_ - Marks the object to start reading the next page
-- `flags` _List[ListObjectFlag], optional_ - Optional list of ListObjectFlag enums to include as flags in the request target(str, optional): Only list objects on this specific target node
+- `flags` _List[ListObjectFlag], optional_ - Optional list of ListObjectFlag enums to include
+  as flags in the request.
+- `target` _str, optional_ - Only list objects on this specific target node.
+- `inventory_name` _str, optional_ - Name of a native bucket inventory (NBI) to list from.
+  Lists objects from the named inventory snapshot instead of querying the remote backend.
+Requires a previously created inventory (see `create_inventory`).
+  Alternatively, to list without specifying a name pass `flags=[ListObjectFlag.NBI]` (valid only when exactly one inventory exists).

 **Returns**: